Eurosat - CanCan Coaster

 Eurosat - CanCan Coaster is an enclosed roller coaster at Europa-Park in Rust, Germany.
 The ride is situated inside a 45-metre (148 ft) high geodesic dome, a notable landmark in the park.
 Originally opening in 1989, Eurosat was heavily refurbished between 2017 and 2018, which featured the addition of new track and some minor layout changes, as well as the construction of a virtual reality experience with its own separate station.
-Eurosat - CanCan Coaster opened in September of 2018.
+Eurosat - CanCan Coaster opened in September 2018.

 History

 Eurosat (1989–2017)

 Eurosat originally opened in 1989 in the French area of the park, and was manufactured by Mack Rides.
 Its design is similar to the geosphere that had opened in Epcot seven years earlier.

-The original Eurosat opened on August 5, 1989 and was themed to spaceflight.
+The original Eurosat opened on August 5, 1989, and was themed to spaceflight.
 Riders queue for the attraction in a covered waiting area at the front of the dome, before ascending up escalators to the station area.
 On leaving the station, the train climbs a spiral lift hill in the center of the dome, before continuing down a long course of drops and turns alongside lasers and light effects.

 During special events, the exterior of the dome was decorated.
 During the winter season, the dome has been wrapped in a large ribbon, and during the 2006 FIFA World Cup the dome became a large soccer ball.
 Throughout the park's Halloween events, the dome was decorated as a giant pumpkin, and renamed as Pumpkin Coaster.

-From 2000-2017, the Eurosat featured a techno soundtrack produced by the group Stark Fader, called In a 2nd Orbit.
+From 2000 to 2017, the Eurosat featured a techno soundtrack produced by the group Stark Fader, called In a 2nd Orbit.
 During Halloween and the winter season, the soundtrack was replaced with seasonal music.